 Who is eligible to use the Counseling Center Services?

-Do I have to pay for Counseling Center Services?
+Do I have to pay for counseling center services?

-If I go to the Counseling Center, does it mean there is something wrong with me?
+If I go to the counseling center, does it mean there is something wrong with me?

 No, it does not; for the most part students who use our services are interested in their personal growth and adjustment to the world around them.
-Many students face normal personal and academic concerns while they are at ASU and, at times, they may feel anxious, angry, sad, or depressed.
+Many students face normal personal and academic concerns while they are at A-State and, at times, they may feel anxious, angry, sad, or depressed.
 When these problems arise, as well as at times of crisis, it is helpful to spend time with an unbiased trained professional who can assist you in gaining a new perspective.

-If I visit the Counseling Center, what kinds of records are kept and who has access to these records?
+If I visit the counseling center, what kinds of records are kept and who has access to these records?

 Counseling records are kept separate from academic, disciplinary and medical records to ensure student's privacy and confidentiality.
-All aspects of your participation in counseling at the Counseling Center, including the scheduling of appointments, contents of counseling sessions, all contents of counseling records and outcomes of counseling are confidential by federal and state law.
+All aspects of your participation in counseling at the Wilson Counseling Center including the scheduling of appointments, contents of counseling sessions, all contents of counseling records and outcomes of counseling are confidential by federal and state law.
 No information is released without the knowledge and written consent of the student except for those rare instances where clinicians are required by law or by court order to reveal particular information.

 The law states that there are three situations that require a clinician to disclose information: